How are attitudes towards abortion in Britain changing?

 Religious beliefs also play a significant role, particularly in faiths like Roman Catholicism, which traditionally condemns abortion.
 For instance, 84% of people with no religious affiliation support abortion if a woman decides on her own she does not wish to have a child, compared to 58% of Catholics and 62-72% of adherents from other religious groups.
 Despite these differences, more than half of individuals from each religious background express support for abortion in all scenarios.

-Looking ahead, as education levels rise and society becomes more secular, attitudes towards reproductive rights and women's autonomy are likely to evolve further.
-Despite this progress, the deepening ideological divide poses a potential challenge.
+Looking ahead, as education levels rise and society becomes more secular, support for women’s autonomy and reproductive rights is likely to continue to increase.
+However, the deepening ideological divide poses a potential challenge.
 This widening gap in perspectives, coupled with significant global developments like the recent changes in U.S. abortion laws, may lead to greater polarisation within society.
 As such, the topic of abortion will likely continue to spark thoughtful discourse and debate within the UK’s social and political landscape for years to come.